 Will AI take our jobs?

-• However, people who learn to use AI to improve their work, so they are more efficient will be more attractive to employers
+However, the people who learn to use AI to improve their work so they are more efficient are much more attractive to employers

-That’s why we teach you how to code, and how to use AI tools to improve your work here at ZTM.
+This is who will secure the jobs, and it's why we teach you how to code, alongside how to use AI tools to improve your work.

 What’s the best way to learn to code?